Asterisk07/1_Space_Wars/README.md

 - Shoot bullets at enemies using the space bar.
 - Dodge enemy ships and clouds to avoid collisions.
 - Multiple difficulty levels: Easy, Medium, and Hard.
-- Realistic sound effects and background music.
+- Sound effects and background music.
 - High score tracking and player name entry.

 ## Installation